-- Radiation can be used to shrink tumors to palliate (relieve) symptoms of lung cancer such as bleeding, trouble swallowing, cough, shortness of breath, bone pain, and problems caused by spread to other organs such as the brain.
+- Radiation can be used to shrink tumors to relieve (palliate) symptoms of lung cancer such as pain, bleeding, trouble swallowing, cough, shortness of breath, and problems caused by spread to other organs such as the brain.

-Most often, radiation treatments as part of the initial treatment for SCLC are given once or twice daily, 5 days a week, for 3 to 7 weeks.
+Most often, radiation as part of the initial treatment for SCLC is given once or twice daily, 5 days a week, for 3 to 7 weeks.
 Radiation to relieve symptoms and prophylactic cranial radiation are given for shorter periods of time, typically less than 3 weeks.

 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses special computer programs to precisely map the location of the tumor(s).
 Radiation beams are shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.

 Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 It uses a computer-driven machine that moves around the patient as it delivers radiation.
-Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
+Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching nearby normal tissues.
 This technique is used most often if tumors are near important structures such as the spinal cord.
-Many major hospitals and cancer centers now use IMRT.
+Many major cancer centers now use IMRT.